JodyAndrews/MessagingCenterJS/README.md

 # MessagingCenterJS

-(Very) Simple Messaging module to publish and subscribe to messages across modules.
+(Very) Simple Messaging module to publish and subscribe to messages across modules, with ability to subscribe after a message is published.

 ### Basic Example